-The grants provide partial travel reimbursement of $300 to advanced graduate students who are members of the ASA by April 1, 2013 and will travel to the 2013 convention in order to present a paper on the annual meeting program.
+The grants provide partial travel reimbursement of $300 to advanced graduate students who are members of the ASA by April 1, 2015 and will travel to the 2015 convention in order to present a paper on the annual meeting program.
 The ASA will also reimburse the recipients of the Baxter Grants for their conference registration fee.
 The ASA is particularly concerned with helping students who have no support for convention attendance from their institutions or other sources, who incur substantial costs for travel to and from the convention, and who have not received travel reimbursement from the ASA in a prior year.

 Letters of application must reach the ASA by September 8, 2015, by mail to the Office of the Executive Director, 1120 19th St. NW, Ste.
 301, Washington, D.C.
 20036, or by fax to 202-467-4786.
 Fax and PDF transmissions may be used to meet the deadline, but signed letters must follow them.
 (Applications by e-mail will not be accepted.)
 Each letter should include a brief statement by the student describing what university sources of funding, if any, are available.
 Each letter should stipulate that he or she has no external support for travel to the convention from these or other funds.
 Each letter should also include a statement signed by the applicant’s dissertation director or department chair confirming that he or she is enrolled in a graduate program at the signer’s institution.
 The letter of application should also state the applicant’s paper and session title, as it will appear on the program.
 Finally, each applicant must attach a copy of his or her registration receipt in order to receive reimbursement.
 Late applications will not be accepted.

 Annette K. Baxter Student Convention Travel Grants are funded through a program of voluntary contributions.
 The ASA is committed to a very active solicitation of members’ contributions by a fund-raising campaign designed to underscore the importance of subsidizing and encouraging graduate student participation.
 Members can do this now by checking a space on the conference registration form (click here) or on the dues remittance form to indicate that members have added to their registration or dues payments a tax-deductible contribution to the fund.
 The American Studies Association is a 501 (3c) not-for-profit organization chartered in the District of Columbia eligible to receive tax deductible donations and contributions.